cdsittampalam/documentation/docs/Partner API.md

 ```
 4. Access the Partner API at https://partner-api.qredo.network/.
 5. Choose a URL.
-   - Copy this URL to the address bar: [https://api.qredo.net/api/v1/p] or
+   - Copy this URL to the address bar: [https://api.qredo.net/api/v1/p].
+Or,
    - Select [https://api.qredo.net(BasePath)] - **API Server** from the server list.
 6. Click ***Authorise**.
 7. Paste the generated API key in the box.